Publication Ethics and Publication Malpractice Statement

 Multiple, redundant or concurrent publication and licensing

-In general, papers describing essentially the same research should not be published in more than one journal.
-Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
-Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.
-In addition, manuscripts under review by the journal should not be resubmitted to copyrighted publications.
-However, by submitting a manuscript, the author(s) retain the rights to the published material.
-In case of publication author(s) permit(s) the use of the work under a CC-BY-NC license [https://creativecommons.org/licenses/by-nc/4.0] which allows others to copy, distribute and transmit the work as well as to adapt the work.
+In general, articles containing the results of the same research should not be published in different journals.
+Submitting the same article to more than one journal is ethically unacceptable.
+Additionally, manuscripts published elsewhere as a copyrighted material cannot be submitted to the journal.
+Also, submissions under review by the journal should not be presented to other publication means.
+If published, authors allow the utilize of the work under a CC-BY-NC license [https://creativecommons.org/licenses/by-nc/4.0] which allows others to copy, distribute, transmit and adapt the study.

 Ethics committee approval (if necessary)

-Ethics committee approval must be obtained for research conducted in all disciplines including social sciences and for clinical and experimental studies on humans and animals, requiring ethical committee decision, and this approval should be stated and documented in the article.
+Ethics committee approval should be obtained for clinical and experimental studies on humans and animals that require an ethical committee decision.
+This approval must be specified and documented in the article.

 Hazards and human or animal subjects